 The Research Training Testbed provides equipment and training to accelerate the fabrication and testing of energy materials, devices and systems, including solar cells, coin cell batteries, photocatalysts, colloidal nanoparticles and quantum dots, and 2D and 3D semiconductors and devices.
 This facility is available both to students and researchers.

 Thirteen CPU nodes on the UW supercomputer Hyak/Mox are available for students and faculty working on research projects aligned with the CEI mission.
 Users are responsible for obtaining their own training.
-Students can receive training from the Research Computing Club.
+Students can receive training from the Research Computing Club, and faculty can receive training from UW IT.
 For more information on how to use Hyak, please refer to the Hyak wiki.
 To access this resource, email a short description of your project to Sarah Alamdari and Jim Pfaendtner.